 Saturday, February 3

-Walnut Street YMCA hosts its annual Black History program celebrating Delaware Trailblazers.
-Learn about local leaders, enjoy performances and kids activities and shop local black-owned businesses at the pop-up shop.
+Walnut Street YMCA hosts its annual Black History program celebrating Delaware trailblazers.
+Learn about local leaders, enjoy performances and kids activities, and shop local Black-owned businesses at the pop-up shop.
 This is a free event, so just show up ready to learn and enjoy.

 1000 North Walnut Street, WilmingtonÂ